TimothyFDavison/timothyfdavison.github.io/_posts/2024-10-30-howmuchlocal.markdown

 title: "How Much Local?"
 ---
 ## How Much Local
-Created in about two hours for a friend who wanted to practice the mental math required when preparing local anasthesia prior to surgery.
+Created for a friend who wanted to practice the mental math required when preparing local anasthesia prior to surgery.

 ### Code